-After executing the command line, we reopen System Preferences and notice the new option: Anywhere.
+After executing the command line, we reopen System Preferences and we notice the new option: Anywhere.

 Remember that from now on you are "on your own".
 Applications downloaded and installed on the system will no longer be filtered by Apple.

-Good part is that you can run applications such as WhatsApp and others, without ever having to meet the message: “Can't be opened because Apple can't check it for malicious software”.
+The good part is that you will be able to run applications such as WhatsApp and others, without further adopinyou have the message: “Can't be opened because Apple cannot check it for malicious software ”.